ibm-cloud-docs/codeengine/troubleshoot-job.md

     ```
     {: screen}

-  * To display the logs of all of the instances of your app, use the [`ibmcloud ce jobrun logs --application JOBRUN_NAME`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command; for example,
+  * To display the logs of all of the instances of your job run, use the [`ibmcloud ce jobrun logs --jobrun JOBRUN_NAME`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command; for example,

     ```
     ibmcloud ce jobrun logs --jobrun myjobrun